hunterae/blocks/docs/_includes/overview/features/indifferent_access.md

 Let's jump right in with a relatively minor but important difference.
 The Blocks gem does not care whether the name of your Block is a String or a Symbol; it treats both as the same.
-So whereas using content_for with yield will require that the name matches identically, Blocks will handle the mismatch in Symbol and String:
+So whereas using content_for with yield will require that the name matches identically, Blocks will handle the mismatch of Symbols and Strings:

 ```erb
 <% blocks.define :my_content, partial: "my_partial" %>